Year 3000: Response from Busted

 In November 2016, in an interview with PopBuzz, Busted were asked what they thought of the Jonas Brothers' cover of the song.
 Matt Willis responded: "Dude, they paid my mortgage for four years, I'm stoked to bits.
 Thank you very much Jonas Brothers," whilst James Bourne said, "The thing about it is that...when I heard their version of it, I didn't really like it.
 But there has been some really good things that have happened as a result of it.
 I didn't like how they changed words around.
 But the thing is, what's mental is that "Year 3000" was synced in The Simpsons [episode "Mathlete's Feat"] recently...But the thing is, when I asked them to do that, they already had chosen to use the original version.
-And the thing is I don't think they'd have been aware of the song if that hadn't have happened.
+And [...]
+I don't think they'd have been aware of the song if that hadn't have happened.
 So we ended up getting our version on The Simpsons which was cool.
 If someone had said to me all those years ago 'if you let them do it you'll get your song on The Simpsons' I would have done it immediately."

-In 2019 at the Capital’s Summertime Ball 2019, Busted and Jonas Brothers performed the song together live.
+On 10 June 2019, Busted and the Jonas Brothers performed the song together live at Capital FM's Summertime Ball at Wembley Stadium.